 A correlation matrix is a table showing correlation coefficients between variables.
 Each cell in the table shows the correlation between two variables.
-A correlation matrix is used to summarize data, as an input into a more advanced analysis, and as a diagnostic for advanced analyses.
+A correlation matrix is used to summarize data, as input into a more advanced analysis, and as a diagnostic for advanced analyses.

 Key decisions to be made when creating a correlation matrix include: choice of correlation statistic, coding of the variables, treatment of missing data, and presentation.